Code4SA/old-code4sa.github.io/_posts/2015-03-03-indigo-legislation-platform.md

 parts of the larger process -- consolidating and publishing -- and trying to keep it simple with an iterative development process and open standards.

-Join us for the ride:
+It's still early in the project, but you can join us for the ride:

 * Play with the platform: [indigo.code4sa.org](http://indigo.code4sa.org/)
 * Check out our GitHub repo: [Code4SA/indigo](https://github.com/Code4SA/indigo)